Metropolis488/README-Generator/README.md

         OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.;

 ### Contributing
-    Nope - improve at will.
+Nope.

 ### Tests
 No - if a well-formed readme is generated, it worked!

 ### Questions
-    You can see all my repositories at https://github.com/Metropolis488.
+You can see all my repositories at: https://github.com/Metropolis488.
 Email me: Metropolis.4488@gmail.com